HatsuneCode/Pipeline/RNAseq/README.md

 1. Download the files `RNAseq.FastqPath.R`, `RNAseq.main.R`, and `RNAseq.parameter.yml` to your computer, whether it's Linux or Windows-wsl.
 2. Install the following required software: fastp, bowtie2, STAR, RSEM, Rscript.
 Update your software paths by following the examples in `RNAseq.parameter.yml` (please use absolute paths).
 3. Refer to the `RNAseq.makeRef.sh` file to build the references required for each software.
+4. When `splicing: true`, the `rmats.py` and `rmats.main` parameters can be supplied with the specified Python executable and `rmats-turbo-master/rmats.py`.
+Alternatively, you can provide the `rmats-turbo-master/run_rmats` for one parameter and leave the other blank.

 ## Step 2: Automatically identify fastq data